RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 #### Trade offs

-Following are the trade-offs of using HyperLogLog:
+Following are the tradeoffs of using HyperLogLog:

 1. The results achieved from HyperLogLog are not 100% accurate; they have an approximate standard error of 0.81%.
 1. Hyperloglog only tells you the unique count.
 It cannot tell you the elements in the set.